scottylogan/simplesamlphp-authentication/readme.txt

 Starting from version 0.3.0 the plugin requires simpleSAMLphp 1.5 or higher.
 Use version 0.2.x of this plugin for simpleSAMLphp < 1.5 support.

 == Changelog ==
+= 0.5.2 =
+* Added patch by Sixto Martin to provide single logout functionality

 = 0.5.1 =
 * Tested up to 3.1.4 alpha (svn18146)